nasa-jpl/ION-DTN/gh-pages/docs/ION-TestSet-Readme.md

     1: Failure
     2: Skip this test

 The test program starts without the ION stack running.
-The test program is responsible for starting ION in the ways that is appropriate for the test.
+The test program is responsible for starting ION in the way that is appropriate for the test.

 The test program *must* stop the ION protocol stack before returning.